milgradesec/filter/README.md

 ## Features

 - Regex and simple string matching support.
-- CNAME inspection detects and blocks cloaking.
+- Inspection of CNAME, SVCB and HTTPS records detects and blocks cloaking.
 - Block replies are fully cacheable by the _cache_ plugin.

 ## Syntax